Table of Contents

 “Forests are defined as large areas of land with trees.”

 There are over 800 definitions of forest that are used around the world.
 And it is not necessary that an area has to be populated with trees for it to be deemed as a forest.
-And in some cases, an area can be legally designated as a forest regardless of the type of local vegetation.
+And in some cases, an area can be legally designated as a forest, regardless of the type of local vegetation.
 Overall, forests are the natural habitat of large scale wildlife, growth of trees, shrubs and different variety of plants which, unfortunately, are dwindling every year.
 Hence, conservation of forest is an important responsibility that all of us have to undertake.

-Almost 31% of earth’s land surface is covered by forests.
+Almost 31% of the earth’s land surface is covered by forests.
 According to a 2015 report, 23% of India’s land cover consists of the forest region.
 Trees and plants in the forest are an integral part of the ecosystem.
 It sustains life on the planet, provides clean air and shelter.
 Also, forests help conserve biodiversity.

 Forests provide many resources such as food, medicine, fabric, and raw materials.
 Apart from keeping a check on the global temperature, forests also contribute towards preventing soil from getting eroded and shelters more than 80% of the animal species and terrestrial biodiversity.
-They also aid in improving the socio-economic aspects of a country.
+They also aid in improving the socioeconomic aspects of a country.

 Wildlife refers to the animal species that are not domesticated.
-So, any living organism that lives in the forest region are associated with wildlife.
+So, any living organism that lives in the forest region is associated with wildlife.
 It is found in almost all ecosystems such as rainforests, boreal forests, plains, grasslands, deserts etc. Wildlife provides great stability to our environment wherein they are involved in natural processes either directly or indirectly.
 Each living organism is placed in the food chain and is equally important, they may be a producer, a consumer or a decomposer, all these are interlinked and depend on each other for their survival.